tc39/proposal-intl-segmenter/README.md

 Move the iterator to the next break position, returning `undefined`.
 If the SegmentIterator was created by `reverseSegment`, it finds the previous break position.

-#### `get %SegmentIterator%.prototype.index`
+#### `get %SegmentIterator%.prototype.position`

 Return the index of the most recently discovered break position, as an offset from the beginning of the string.
-Initially the `index` is 0 for the result of a call to `segment`, and it is the length of the string after a call to `reverseSegment()`.
+Initially the `position` is 0 for the result of a call to `segment`, and it is the length of the string after a call to `reverseSegment()`.

 #### `get %SegmentIterator%.prototype.breakType`